Numerical evaluation of oscillatory integrals via automated steepest descent contour deformation: Theoretical results

 \subsection{Quadrature error}

-In \S\ref{sec:DefNonOsc} we defined the non-oscillatory region as a union of balls on which the exponential $\ee^{\ii \omega g(z)}$ undergoes a bounded number of oscillations.
-Here we show that the definition \eqref{eq:rxiDef} strikes a balance between the accuracy of our quadrature approximations to the integrals outside and inside this region.
+In \S\ref{sec:DefNonOsc} we defined the non-oscillatory region as a union of balls on which the exponential $\ee^{\ii \omega g(z)}$ undergoes a bounded number of oscillations. {In this section} we show that the definition \eqref{eq:rxiDef} strikes a balance between the accuracy of our quadrature approximations to the integrals outside and inside this region.